 Rest Days 3 Granada, Sevilla, LisbonBreakfast 14 Included Breakfasts

 Daily Mileage 160-220 miles / 250-350 kms.

 Hotel Overnights 14 NightsRiding Season Spring, Winter, Autumn

 Highlights: Mediterranean and Atlantic coasts, Málaga, Granada, The Alhambra Palace, White Towns, Ronda, Sevilla, Lisbon, Cascais, Sintra, the Algarve.Accommodations: Awesome hotels.
-Primarily first-class motorcycle-friendly historical Paradorsand a few 4 star hotels with local flair.
-Paradors are Castles, Palaces & Fortresses converted into motorcycle-friendly hotels.
+First-class historical Pousadas and Paradors plus a few specially selected boutique hotels with local flair.
+Pousadas and Paradors are Castles, Palaces & Fortresses converted into motorcycle-friendly hotels.

 I’ve been on many tours with various motorcycle tour companies in Europe; most of which were well worth the money.
 I’ve also motorcycle toured on my own in Europe several times.
 However IMTBike, in my opinion, hits the “sweet spot” in terms of the combination of luxury tourism, great riding, and affordability.
 The accommodation is always interesting and good quality.
 The riding routes are challenging, which I love, but not so difficult that non-European riders (and passengers) are intimidated.
 The bikes are in perfect condition and usually almost new.
 The food is great with a tremendous amount of local content.
 The IMTBike staff is unfailingly courteous, helpful and patient.
 I really think IMTBike “has it nailed”!

 My wife (Bryna) and I had a wonderful tour this past month with Martín and Chano.
 They are very exceptional.
 In addition, everything was first class and we woke up every day with excitement and anticipation.
 They love their job and it shows.
 They have great respect for the staff and for the leadership of the company.
 We are really grateful to you and your staff.